iancleary/rigol-ds1054z/README.md

 - loosen main dependencies to just oscope connection optional dependencies in pyproject.toml
   - optional dependency for pyvisa-py backend to allow TCPIP connections without needing NI-VISA
   - optional dependency for pyusb and libusb1 to allow USB connections without needing NI-VISA
-  - optional dependency for Termainal User Interface (TUI) using textual
 - using uv and ruff for linting and formatting
 - adding my own examples (as I was learning how to use the library)